aurelia/router/doc/article/en-US/router-configuration.md

         ]);
       }
     }
   </source-code>
 </code-listing>

 > Info
 > You can also call `mapRoute()` on a single route configuration.

 * `config.map()` adds route(s) to the router.
 Although only route, name, moduleId, href and nav are shown above there are other properties that can be included in a route.
-The class name for each routes is `RouteConfig`.
+The class name for each route is `RouteConfig`.
 * `route` - is the pattern to match against incoming URL fragments.
 It can be a string or array of strings.
 The route can contain parameterized routes or wildcards as well.
   * Parameterized routes match against a string with a `:token` parameter (ie: 'users/:id/detail').
 An object with the token parameter's name is set as property and passed as a parameter to the route view-model's `activate()` function.
   * Wildcard routes are used to match the "rest" of a path (ie: files*path matches files/new/doc or files/temp).
 An object with the rest of the URL after the segment is set as the `path` property and passed as a parameter to `activate()` as well.